websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/configuring-product-visibility-using-account-groups.md

 # Configuring Product Visibility Using Account Groups

-By default, all products are visible in the Catalog.
-However, users can limit a product's visibility based on Account Groups.
+By default, all products are visible in a Catalog.
+However, users can limit a product's visibility based on a user's association with an Account Group.

 ## Prerequisites

-1. One or more [Account](../../../account-management/introduction-to-accounts.md) has been created.
+1. One or more [Accounts](../../../account-management/introduction-to-accounts.md) have been created.
-1. One or more [Account Group](../../../account-management/creating-a-new-account-group.md) has been created.
+1. One or more [Account Groups](../../../account-management/creating-a-new-account-group.md) have been created.
 1. Products have been added to a catalog.

 ## Configuring a Product's Filter